karmab/kcli/docs/index.rst

 -  ``volume_access`` Volume access mode.
 Defaults to ReadWriteOnce.
 -  ``disk_hotplug`` Whether to allow to hotplug (and unplug) disks.
 Defaults to false.
 Note it also requires to enable The HotplugVolumes featureGate within Kubevirt
 -  ``embed_userdata`` Whether to embed userdata directly in the vm spec.
 Defaults to false
--  ``first_consumer`` Whether the storage class has a volumeBindingMode set to WaitForFirstConsumer.
-Defaults to false.
-This allows to provision pvcs by creating a dummy job to force PVC binding
+-  ``registry`` Specific registry where to gather karmab/curl image used when pool/sc has a volume binding mode of WaitForFirstConsumer.
+Defaults to quay.io

 You can use the following indications to gather context, create a suitable service account and retrieve its associated token: